The Promise (Girls Aloud song)

-"The Promise" is a single by British girl group Girls Aloud, taken from their fifth and final studio album Out of Control (2008).
-The song was written by Brian Higgins and his production team Xenomania.
-Influenced by Phil Spector and music of the 1960s, "The Promise" is an upbeat love song.
-Upon its release in October 2008, the single became Girls Aloud's fourth number one on the UK Singles Chart, continuing their six-year streak of top ten hits.
+"The Promise" is a single by British-Irish girl group Girls Aloud, taken from their fifth and final studio album Out of Control (2008).
+The song was written by Brian Higgins, Miranda Cooper, Jason Resch, Kieran Jones, and Carla Marie Williams and produced by frequent contributor Higgins along with production team Xenomania.
+Influenced by Phil Spector and music of the 1960s, "The Promise" is an upbeat love song about falling in love uncontrollably after promising to never fall in love again.